- Jennifer S Weizer, MD

 - Associate Professor of Ophthalmology and Visual Sciences

 - University of Michigan Kellogg Eye Center

-Glaucoma is a group of eye diseases traditionally characterized by elevated intraocular pressure (IOP).
-However, glaucoma is more accurately defined as an optic neuropathy and may not always be associated with elevated IOP.
+Glaucoma is a group of eye diseases traditionally characterized by increased intraocular pressure (IOP).
+However, glaucoma is more accurately defined as an optic neuropathy and may not always be associated with increased IOP.
 Angle-closure glaucoma is characterized by narrowing or closure of the anterior chamber angle.

 Glaucoma is defined as an optic neuropathy involving a characteristic atrophy of the optic nerve head, often accompanied with typical visual field defects .
-Examination of a glaucomatous optic nerve reveals "cupping", which looks like a "hollowing out" of the optic nerve head (picture 1).
-Glaucoma is typically, though not always, associated with elevated intraocular pressure.
+Examination of a glaucomatous optic nerve reveals "cupping," which looks like a "hollowing out" of the optic nerve head (picture 1).
+Glaucoma is often, though not always, associated with increased intraocular pressure (IOP).